drtoast/deharo/README.md

 # De Haro

 De Haro is a system for sharing expenses in a communal household.
-It was inspired by the venerable
+It was inspired by the venerable [Norfolk](http://sourceforge.net/projects/norfolk/) household financial manager.

 It was written over a few days as a proof of concept, so there are some things missing and things to clean up.
 Issues and pull requests gladly accepted!
 Known issues: